If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 On December 4, Project Prism was granted a general warrant for McArthur’s apartment.
 According to sources, police covertly entered McArthur’s apartment and cloned his computer’s hard drive.
 It was the very next day that Project Prism issued a warning to the gay community to be wary of dating apps, urging users to exercise extreme caution when meeting someone new.

-In a news conference that took plan on December 8, investigators with Project Prism detailed their progress, saying they had completed 62 witness interviews, 28 judicial authorizations, and assigned 308 actions of which 225 had been completed.
+In a news conference that took place on December 8, investigators with Project Prism detailed their progress, saying they had completed 62 witness interviews, 28 judicial authorizations, and assigned 308 actions of which 225 had been completed.
 However, despite their searches, and utilizing resources from canine units and drones, they said they had no evidence to link the disappearances of the five men.

-But just one month later, a break came in the case after working 15-hour days with no time off, an even completing a 72-hour stretch of intensive investigation.
+But just one month later, a break came in the case after working 15-hour days with no time off, and even completing a 72-hour stretch of intensive investigation.
 Soon after, on January 17, two pieces of evidence came to light that directly connected McArthur to the disappearances of Kinsman and Esen.
 Round-the-clock surveillance immediately started on McArthur with instructions to arrest McArthur immediately if he was observed “alone with anyone.”

 Only one day later, a young man entered McArthur’s Thorncliffe Park apartment.

-Believing the young man’s life was in definite danger, police officers stormed McArthur’s apartment and apprehended him.
+Believing the young man’s life was in immanent danger, police officers stormed McArthur’s apartment and apprehended him.
 Inside, according to a source close to the investigation, the young man was found tied to a bed.
 He was scared, but not injured.

 Based on the blood evidence found in the confiscated van, police came to McArthur’s arrest armed with multiple extensive search warrants.
 Evidence found in McArthur’s apartment prompted investigators to charge McArthur was two counts of first-degree murder in the presumed deaths of Andrew Kinsman and Selim Esen.
 Though their bodies had not been found, DS Idsinga said police had a “pretty good idea” of how they had died.
 He also said he was satisfied that there was enough evidence to see murder convictions in the end, even without any bodies.

-A source close to the investigation said that photographs of the alleged victims were found in the search of McArthur’s residence and this is was led to such swift charges.
+A source close to the investigation said that photographs of the alleged victims were found in the search of McArthur’s residence and this is what led to such swift charges.
 It was reported by multiple news outlets, citing sources, that grisly and graphic photos of McArthur’s alleged victims near death, or dead, were found on his computer.

 He had kept the photos as trophies.